ishafie/deel/README.md

 # INTERVIEWEE NOTE
 Hello !
 Sadly I haven't managed to do everything I wanted, swapping the project from Javascript to Typescript took me some time and I did a lot of restructuring.

-I made another branch after taking a break with the finished exercices, you can pull it if you want:

-`git checkout -b finishedProject`

-`git pull origin finishedProject`

-The main branch contains all the code that I managed to do on time.

 I would have liked to implement a few more things like unit tests through mocha, a frontend, and also common-models (basically making models into a npm dependency so that you can install models on both the frontend and backend, this is useful when the backend & the frontend share the same objects, although obviously I wouldn't put the current Sequelize ORM models into the common models.)

 I would've used micro-services aswell, to separate the modules from each other, especially one for the database which should ALWAYS run on its own.

-Since I had to speed up the pace I couldnt make some verifications on paymentStatuses after POST requests but I would have if I had the time.
-I would also have put some error catchers in case the DB wasn't set up properly.

-Also I realized I put the dates in french format DD-MM-YYYY instead of MM-DD-YYYY, for the last exercises, sorry for that.

 The postman for the requests : https://www.getpostman.com/collections/da01fca88622282af66d

 I used Node v14 for the exercise, but you can use any higher version.

-I took 3 hours and 25minutes for the home task and I hope not finishing the last exercises won't be too great of an issue.

 Thanks a lot for taking the time to consider my application, I wish you a great day/night !

 💫 Welcome! 🎉